Stash vs Robinhood vs Acorns – Which is the Best Micro Investing App?

 AcornsStash

-OverviewFree app or web platform that allows users to trade stocks, ETFs, options and cryptocurrency.Automated investment management robo-advisor that invests your “spare change” in a portfolio of exchange traded funds (ETFs).Complete money management, banking and investing app.
-Individually created and professionally managed investment portfolios.
+OverviewFree app or web platform that allows users to trade stocks, ETFs, options and cryptocurrency.Automated investment management robo-advisor that invests your “spare change” in a portfolio of exchange traded funds (ETFs).Money management, banking and investing app.

-Top FeaturesExtended-hours trading, ability to trade stocks, ETFs, options, and cryptocurrency.App allows you to save and invest money while you spend on everyday expenses; “Found money” partners, such as Lyft and Walmart, automatically add to your account.Combines manual and automated stock and ETF selection.
-Strong educational resources and help with developing strong money habits.
+Top FeaturesExtended-hours trading, ability to trade stocks, ETFs, options, and cryptocurrency.Round ups alllow you to save and invest money while you spend on everyday purchases.

 Investment FundsStocks, options, ETFs and cryptocurrencies.Low-cost, commission-free ETFs from Vanguard, Blackrock + iShares.Stocks and ETFs.

-Accounts AvailableIndividual account.Taxable brokerage accounts, IRAs, and a checking account with attached debit card.Investment brokerage account, retirement accounts and custodial accounts.
+Accounts AvailableIndividual account.Taxable brokerage accounts, IRAs, and a checking account with attached debit card.Individual brokerage account, retirement accounts and custodial accounts.

 Robinhood Overview

 Robinhood is a commission-free micro-investing platform offering access to US stocks and ETFs traded on the NYSE and Nasdaq.
+You can also trade cryptocurrency on the Robinhood App.
 While Robinhood does not appear to take from the rich to feed the poor, this commission-free micro-investing app has set out to empower the investing underdog, e.g., people who have little money to invest.

 Like other micro-investing apps, Robinhood offers fractional share trading.
 What sets Robinhood apart are two important innovations:

-• First, Robinhood pioneered fee-free trading, which has been emulated by brokerages like Fidelity, Charles Schwab, and TD Ameritrade.
+• First, Robinhood pioneered fee-free trading, which has been emulated by brokerages like Fidelity and Charles Schwab,.

 • Second, Robinhood introduced instant deposits of up to $1,000.
 It means that your deposits show in your Robinhood account, and are accessible, immediately, not three days after the transfer.